 Let’s take an example from another sport like completing a marathon.
 The runner could walk, speed walk, jog, run, or sprint.
 Each of these different exertions represents how ‘hard’ the runner is working relative to their fatigue.

-Thanks to MyStrengthBook, you can track your relative intensity for every pound of volume .
+On MyStrengthBook you can track relative intensity for volume, which is displayed using colored bar graphs.
 Volume in the grey and blue zones is like walking or speed walking.
 Yellow zone: jogging.
 Red zone: running.
 Black zone: sprinting .

 Remember, relative intensity isn’t about how much distance you travel, it’s a measure of how close you are working to fatigue.
 Whether an athlete sprints 1km or 5km, both athletes are training in the black zone.